BrunoLeaoT/Photo-Id-Deep-Learning/README.md

 ## What's next?

-Since this is a open source api, I highly encourage and desire to see contributions to this project and these could be:
+Since this is an open source api, I highly encourage and desire to see contributions to this project and these could be:
 - New species in the photo-id
 - A Neural Network to the Right Whale
 - Enhance the current networks